System Of Particles And Rotational Motion Online Test | Exam

 28 / 30

-28. Which of the following statements is NOT true about vector product?
+28. Which of the following is true about angular momentum?

 29 / 30